Computational Platforms for Scholarly Research

 The Forum for Digital Culture supports the digital projects and publications of faculty and students using computational research platforms that were designed by scholars and are tailored for their needs.

-The Forum for Digital Culture makes use of two complementary computational platforms to support the digital research of faculty and students: a multimedia, multi-ontology database system called the Online Cultural and Historical Research Environment (OCHRE) and a full-text search, retrieval, and analysis system called PhiloLogic.
+The Forum for Digital Culture makes use of two complementary computational platforms to support the digital research of faculty and students: a multimedia, multi-ontology graph database system called OCHRE (Online Cultural and Historical Research Environment) and a full-text search, retrieval, and analysis system called PhiloLogic.

 The OCHRE and PhiloLogic platforms were designed by scholars at the University of Chicago and have undergone many years of development and testing.
-Both platforms have been professionally engineered to achieve economies of scale by means of a single, well-maintained code base while meeting the needs of a large number of diverse projects in the arts and humanities.
-Both platforms are hosted on servers managed by the University of Chicago Library, which provides system administration, data security, and multi-generation data back-up.
+Each platform has been professionally engineered to achieve economies of scale by means of a single, well-maintained code base while meeting the needs of a large number of diverse projects.
+Each platform is hosted on servers managed by the University of Chicago Library, which provides system administration, data security, and multi-generation data back-up.

 The OCHRE Database Platform